xavierolivenza/UPC_3DEngine/README.md

 -Resource: First frame shows in memory resources, if you click one, the second frame show information about that resource and if texture, its importing options, change them and click import button to update the resource.

--File: Option load to load fbx and scenes from assets.
+-File: Option load to load fbx and scenes from assets, you have a shorcut directory to scenes folder.
 Option save to save the actual scene to scene folder.
 Option Clear Scene to clean all scene game objects.

 -View: This window let the user choose which windows visualize.
 It can also be done with LAlt + number (1 to 8 by now)